Jihad of Usman dan Fodio: Lead up to war

 Usman dan Fodio, born in 1754, joined a growing number of traveling Islamic scholars through the Hausa kingdoms in the 1770s and became quite popular in the 1790s.
+Much of his preaching focused on the obligations of Muslim rulers to promote Islam and to rule ethically and generously in a manner that allowed their subjects to live as good Muslims while criticizing corruption, hypocrisy, oppression of fellow Muslims, and tolerance of beliefs and practices in conflict with Islam.
 Originally, dan Fodio's preaching received the support of the leadership of Gobir; however, as his influence increased and as he began to advocate for self-defense arming by his followers, his favor with the leadership decreased.
-Sarkin Gobir Nafata, the king of Gobir, placed a series of restrictions on dan Fodio's preaching.
-In 1801, Sarkin Gobir Yunfa, a former pupil of dan Fodio, replaced Nafata as king of Gobir.
-However, Yunfa increased the restrictions on dan Fodio and exiled him from Gobir to the village of Degel.
+King Nafata of Gobir, placed a series of restrictions on preaching by dan Fodio's followers and by Usman himself.
+In 1801, Sarkin Gobir Yunfa, a former pupil of dan Fodio, replaced Nafata as king and increased the restrictions on dan Fodio, exiling him from Gobir to the village of Degel.
 A crisis developed later in 1803 when Yunfa attacked and captured many of the followers of a group associated with dan Fodio.
 Yunfa then marched the prisoners through Degel, enraging many of dan Fodio's followers, who attacked the army and freed the prisoners.

-Yunfa gave dan Fodio the option of exile before destroying Degel, which led to the large-scale hijra of dan Fodio's community to Gudu.
+Yunfa gave dan Fodio the option of exile before destroying Degel, but Usman refused to abandon his followers, instead leading a large-scale hijra of the community to Gudu.
 So many people went with dan Fodio throughout the state that on February 21, 1804, Yunfa declared war on dan Fodio and threatened punishment to anyone joining him.
-Followers of dan Fodio declared him to be the Amir al-Mu'minin, commander of the faithful, and denounced their allegiance to Gobir.
+Followers of dan Fodio declared him to be the Amir al-Mu'minin "Commander of the Faithful" and renounced their allegiance to Gobir.